Data fetching

 📘

-At the end of the funnel, you will have access to at least 7 days of data.
-The synchronization of the entire history will need few more minutes.
-Depending on the bank, the history of the account can vary from 2 to 24 months.
+Upon completing the Connect, you will have access to at least 7 days of data.
+The synchronization of the entire transaction history may take a few more minutes.
+Depending on the bank, the account history can vary from 0 to 36 months

-Use our Webhooks to be call when the item is created and refreshed.
-The field full_refresh of the ITEM_REFRESHED webhook event indicates you if we fetched the item's full history or not.
+We recommend using our Webhooks to stay informed when an item is created and refreshed.
+The full_refresh field in the item.refreshed webhook event indicates whether we have fetched the item's full history.

-• your data structure will remain updated if a user opens or closes a new account.
+• Your data structure stays updated if a user opens or closes a new account.

 ❗️

-All the data you will receive from Bridge is sensitive.
-It’s your responsibility to protect them with a high level of security.
+All data received from Bridge is sensitive, so it's your responsibility to protect it with a high level of security.

 {